Bacto/influxdb-v2/README.md

 ## Sponsors

 `InfluxDB-v2` is sponsored by [Stackhero](https://www.stackhero.io/).
-If you are looking for a powerful managed InfluxDB server, you should seriously consider Stackhero 🤓
+If you are looking for powerful managed services, you should seriously consider Stackhero 🤓

 ## Installation

-With NPM: `$ npm install --save influxdb-v2`
+With NPM: `npm install --save influxdb-v2`

-With Yarn: `$ yarn add influxdb-v2`
+With Yarn: `yarn add influxdb-v2`

 ## Example